Judge strikes down 1931 Michigan law criminalizing abortion

 “A law denying safe, routine medical care not only denies women of their ability to control their bodies and their lives — it denies them of their dignity,” Gleicher of the Court of Claims wrote.
 “Michigan’s Constitution forbids this violation of due process.”

-The judge said the law “compels motherhood” and prevents a woman from determining the “shape of her present and future life.”

-The law “forces a pregnant woman to forgo her reproductive choices and to instead serve as `an involuntary vessel entitled to no more respect than other forms of collectively owned property,’” Gleicher wrote, quoting constitutional scholar Laurence Tribe.

-The law was suspended in May with an injunction, following a lawsuit by Planned Parenthood of Michigan.
-Gleicher said her latest decision applies to all state and local prosecutors.
-An appeal by the Republican-controlled Legislature is possible.
+She suspended the law in May with an injunction.
+Her latest decision applies to all state and local prosecutors in Michigan.

+The lawsuit challenging the law was filed by Planned Parenthood.
+Gleicher declined to pass the case to another judge, despite acknowledging that she has been a regular donor to the organization.